 Working a part-time job or side hustle will increase how much you bring in each month.
 This, in turn, will make it significantly easier to save more money.

-If you enjoyed reading about how to save money as a teenager in 2021, check out our other informative articles below!
+If you enjoyed reading about how to save money as a teenager, check out our other informative articles below!